Ireland’s best 0% purchase credit cards

 If you are still unsure which card is best for you, choose the one that gives you the longest period to repay what you borrowed.
 Our Complete Guide to Credit Cards can also give you tips on borrowing wisely.

 Although it is tempting to choose a 0% offer, a low interest rate over 12 months may work out cheaper than a 0% rate over 3 months if you want to spread your purchase spending over a longer period of time.

 This is because once your introductory offer ends, the interest rate will revert to the standard variable interest rate, which will be much higher.

 Some credit cards offer a discounted interest rate for an introductory period rather than 0%.
-These introductory rates can sometimes last much longer than the best 0% deals.
+These introductory rates can sometimes last longer than the best 0% deals.

-Low-interest cards can be a cost-effective option if you need longer to pay back what you have borrowed, for example:
+Low-interest cards can be a cost-effective option if you need longer to pay back what you have borrowed.

 Paying for your €1,000 holiday with a ‘0% for 3 months’ will attract no interest for the first 3 months; however, taking 12 months to clear the debt will cost about €45 extra in interest (18% APR).
 Alternatively, paying with a 4% purchase card over 12 months would mean you pay just €20 in interest.

-You could also consider choosing a card that offers an Instalment Plan Option which allows you to repay a fixed monthly amount at a low rate of interest on purchases over €250.
+Another option is choosing a card with an Instalment Plan Option, which allows you to repay a fixed monthly amount at a low interest rate on purchases over €250.